 CUP affects men and women almost equally.
 It is rare, but not unknown, in children and as with all cancers the majority of people affected are over 60 years of age.
 About 5% of those with CUP are under 50.
 Statistics should always be treated with caution but the detailed data show slightly more women than men are affected.
 There are no particularly significant geographic differences in the distribution of CUP by regional networks in the UK that could offer any clue to the nature of CUP.
 (Whilst the link shows some differences this is likely to reflect different registration practices by cancer registries.)

 The majority of those found to have CUP present as an emergency i.e. through Accident & Emergency.
-Data on ‘routes to diagnosis’ by the National Cancer Intelligence Network (Jan 2014) show that in the period 2006-2010 57% of those diagnosed with CUP presented as an emergency.
 This reflects a number of factors: 40% of those with CUP are aged 80 or over; ‘deprived’ patients are likely to present to A&E; and because CUP symptoms are non specific it is difficult to be alerted early to cancer.
 The data show that those presenting through A&E rather than through their GP have a poorer survival rate.
-The NCIN study showed that 9% of all emergency presentations are CUP.
+Some 10% of all emergency presentations are CUP (NCIN, 2014).